How the Enemy Distracts Us & How You Can Overcome It

 to separate or divide by dissension or strife.

-How does the Enemy do it?
+How does the enemy do it?

-1) Expecting the attack
+1) Expect the attack

 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour. - 1 Peter 5:8

 The bible tells us in 1 Peter 5 that the devil is looking for someone to devour, but many of us are still caught off guard when the attack comes.
 We have to expect that we will be attacked.
 We may not know how or when, but we can make an educated guess.
 Lions are fierce predators that isolate and attack a weaker or slower individual.

 Since lions prey on the weak we can bet the enemy will attack us in areas where we are weak.
 You know what your struggles are, so take time to find out what God’s Word says about those areas in your life and memorize those scriptures.
 When the enemy comes to plant doubt and fear, be ready to talk back to Him with TRUTH!
 Throw it in his face!
 Remind Him that he’s been defeated.
 You may feel weak but God’s power is made perfect in your weakness (2 cor 12:10).
 God is with you, stand up and don’t be afraid.

 2) Walk in my God-given authority